 I get all the extra mushrooms.
 And, if I’m lucky I set some aside to make another dish from the mushrooms recipe archive. 🙂

-And, there are plenty of leftovers for lunch the next day!
+Make extra so there are plenty of leftovers to warm up for lunch the next day!

 Pasta with Olive Oil, Garlic and Mushrooms

 - 1 pound whole wheat spaghetti noodles uncooked, preferably whole wheat